What Are Sanding Belts?

 Zirconia Alumina Sanding Belts

 Zirconia grain is well suited to high pressure machining and grinding applications.
 Usually a blue color, these types of sanding belts are considerably tougher than aluminum oxide belts.
 In fact, they're usually around five times tougher than their aluminum oxide counterparts.
 Zirconia belts have one considerable advantage - they're self-sharpening, which can save a ton of time for the user.
 The only downside to this is that they require a lot more force to sand things effectively, and as such, are best suited to surfaces like hardwood and metal that require heavy grinding.
 Zirconia sanding belts are mostly used in steel fabrication shops where they're the most popular choice for grinding and preparing metal.

 Ceramic Grit Sanding Belts

 Ceramic abrasives are more uniform in structure than aluminum oxide and zirconia sanding belts.
 Much like Zirconia belts, they are self-sharpening, however they are also the coolest grinding, which is very important when working with heat sensitive materials.
 They're able to breakdown surfaces in a controlled manner which dramatically increases the number of available applications, and are by far the longest lasting belts.
 Ceramic grit sanding belts can be used on a number of metalwork tasks, including: finishing aluminum castings, finishing stainless steel, and even aerospace-grade titanium alloys.

 Silicon Carbide Sanding Belts

-The natural form of silicon carbide is long, thin, and extremely sharp.
+The natural form of silicon carbide is long, thin, and extremely sharp (nearly as sharp as diamond).
 It's fair to imagine these sanding belts as covered in tiny blades that get the job done quickly and efficiently.
 However, these belts have a major downside.
 The nature of the mineral used means that while they're extremely sharp, they're also more brittle than the other kinds of abrasive sanding belts, and as such break down at a much greater rate than other sanding belt choices.
-What this means is that while these sorts of sanding belts are the perfect choice when you need a bright cut or have some stone that you want polished, they're not as effective for high pressure grinding.
+That doesn't mean that they don't work well, it just means that they work best in certain scenarios.
+For example, a narrow sanding belt for marble will get a perfect grind without much pressure, but they won't be the best choice for high pressure grinding something like steel.